-Around sixty percent of graduates from this program will advance to graduate school.
+Students are assigned to this program in the second semester of the second year.
+Then, in the first semester of the fourth year, students are assigned to their respective research laboratories, choose their research topics, and write up their graduation theses.
+For your reference, as of last year about sixty percent of graduates from Cluster 1 in the School of Engineering had advanced to graduate school.
 Graduates are employed in the general machinery and automotive fields, as well as in electronics, information & communications, heavy industry, the chemical industry, and a broad range of other industries.
-Centering on manufacturers in the fields of heavy industry, transportation equipment, machinery, and materials, they work actively in the fields of R&D, design, production engineering, and engineering marketing.
+Centering on manufacturers in the fields of heavy industry, transportation equipment, machinery, and materials, they work actively in the fields of research, design, production engineering, and engineering marketing.